gluk256/misc/cross-witness/self-witness.md

 Timeout should allow several attempts to send a transaction plus some additional time in case of network disruption, etc.

-Another modification of the algorithm might stipulate the arbitration if the number of `src` will exceed the number of `dest`, in order to limit the risk, so that even in case of error any participant will never lose more than the predefined security deposit.
+Another modification of the algorithm might stipulate the arbitration if the number of `src` will exceed the number of `dest`, in order to limit the technical risks, so that even in case of error any participant will never lose more than the predefined security deposit.

+In order to make the arbitration cheaper, instead of ecnrypting the `dest` address we can simply hash them with random salt.
+Then, during the arbitration, particiapants should reveal the salt instead of private key.